-The Esperanza Community Bike Shop's Adult Education Program obtained a bike rack like the ones used on ABQ Ride busses.
-This rack has now been mounted on the wall of the Esperanza Community Bike Shop classroom to train cyclists on the proper loading of their bikes on ABQ Ride busses.
+The Esperanza Community Bike Shop's Adult Education Program contacted the City of Albuquerque Transit Department about the availability of bike rack such as are used on the front of ABQ Ride City busses.
+The Transit Department graciously supplied us with a rack.
+This rack has now been mounted on the wall of the Esperanza Community Bike Shop classroom.
+Through the use of this rack we are able to train cyclists on the proper loading of their bikes on ABQ Ride busses.
 This simple training decreases apprehension of multi-modal transportation and increases commuter confidence.